 "Uncivilized" is the debut full-length studio album by Brazilian progressive metal act Bad Salad.
 The album was independently released in July 2012.
-Bad Salad were founded in 2007 by , but struggled for a couple of years to find the right members for the lineup, so it wasn´t until early in 2010 when keyboard player César Zolhof joined the ranks, that the band were able to start searching for a vocalist, who would fit their new more dynamic sound.
+Bad Salad were founded in 2007 by guitarists Thiago Campos and Marcelo Seabra, bassist Felipe Campos, and drummer Caco Goncalves, but struggled for a couple of years to find the last members for the lineup, so it wasn´t until early in 2010 when keyboard player César Zolhof joined the ranks, that the band were able to start searching for a vocalist, who would fit their new more dynamic sound.
 After a lengthy tryout the band chose Denis Oliveira as their frontman.
 Unfortunately César Zolhof left Bad Salad again in November 2010, but the band were able to finish recording "Uncivilized" anyway with César Zolhof as a session musician.

 "Uncivilized" is overall a very convincing debut album by Bad Salad and it would be wrong to just call them promising because these guys are already at the top of their game delivering quality progressive metal to the people.
 In other words this doesn´t sound like a debut album to my ears, but rather the work of a seasoned band.
 I´d be very interested to see what these guys are able to create in the future.
 A 4 - 4.5 star (85%) rating is deserved.